5 Fantasy Series to Read in Winter (That Are Already Complete!)

 Start with: Lord of the Fading Lands

-Key Tropes: fated mates, magical kings, destined queens, fantasy romance
+Key tropes: Fated mates, magical kings, destined queens, epic fantasy romance

 Grab Lord of the Fading Lands on Amazon to start the series